seaside98/cookbook/baking/pizza.md

 * Salt to taste

 Makes a little more than you need for two 12 inch pizzas if using a lot of sauce.
+Realistically makes enough for 4 pizzas with a moderate amount of sauce.

 ### Sweeter Red Sauce
 * 1 can (150g) tomato paste